NEWS FLASH: 86% of place brands fail within a year of introduction!

 Over the past ten years, k629, a place-branding consultancy, has developed a database of more than 5,000 place brands.
 From that data source, they have found that only 14% of place brands continue a year from launch.
 They estimate nearly $75 million has been spent on failed place brands.
 So, the obvious question is: “Why the success rate is so low?”
 I believe there are two answers to this question.
 Let’s start with the mistakes that consultants make…

 Bill Baker, a place-branding guru, draws attention to advertising agencies.
-He mentions that agencies stubbornly refuse to see the difference between branding a place and a consumer product.
+He mentions that companies stubbornly refuse to see the difference between branding a place and a consumer product.
 In the minds of advertising executives, same branding principles should apply to a soft drink and a city.
 I think this is the primary reason why place-branding projects fail.
 Here is the fundamental difference between a place brand and a consumer brand: Great consumer brands are created outside-in.
-They are need/want driven.
+They are driven by need/want.
 Consumer brands study the market, identify a need and fulfill it the best way they can.
 In that sense, their starting point is the consumer.
 On the other hand, great place brands are created inside-out.
 They are asset driven.
-Place brands study themselves; their internal stakeholders, values and offerings.
+Place brands study themselves; their internal stakeholders, values, and offerings.
 Only then, they find an audience that would be interested in them.
 So, their starting point is their cultural and physical assets.
 A city could construct a landmark building within a year or two.
 But it takes decades to change a city’s culture.
 As the consultant, you have to work with what you have.
 Therefore, you cannot build a place brand outside-in.
 It has to be built inside-out.

 Another mistake of advertising agencies is their tendency to reduce place branding to a beauty contest.
 A brand is more than a logo: It is what people think of you.
 It is a bundle of meaning that comes to their minds when they hear your name.
-Therefore, although a yummy logo, smart ads and beautifully designed visuals are necessary, they are not sufficient to build a great place brand.
+Therefore, although a yummy logo, smart ads, and beautifully designed visuals are necessary, they are not sufficient to build a great place brand.
 Successful consultants practice systems thinking.

 Finally, consultants often do not understand what their role really is.
 Once, I heard a respectable advertising executive publically stating that his job was to be a ruthless warrior, taking no prisoner until he makes “them” say yes.
 Another time, a different advertising executive told me that he perceives his role to be a salesperson, selling ideas.
-I believe both executives were wrong.
+I believe both officials were wrong.
 In The Mapping the Organizational Psyche, Carol S. Pearson mentions that a consultant can play four archetypal roles: The troubadour, the catalyst, the container and the wounded healer.
-During the medieval times, troubadours were travelling musicians or poets.
+During the medieval times, troubadours were traveling musicians or poets.
 They used to spread stories.
 In that sense, a consultant could tell a place, what other places are doing and how they are doing.
 He can also help the place see itself objectively.
 So, a troubadour consultant could act both as an information source and a mirror.
 As a catalyst, the consultant could stimulate dialogue, not only internally but also among the city’s past, present and future.
-Thus, the consultant’s role could to be the networker as well as a moderator and an interpreter.
+Thus, the consultant’s role could be the networker as well as a moderator and an interpreter.
 Moreover, a consultant can also act as a container.
 Change is a long, painful and ambiguous process.
-During time of transition places would need someone to draw and maintain safe and secure boundaries since old rules no longer apply and new rules don’t exist yet.
-In a way, in this role the consultant acts as a parent.
-Finally, the wounded healer is a type of consultant, who had suffered the same issues that the place is suffering.
+During a time of transition places would need someone to draw and maintain safe and secure boundaries since old rules no longer apply and new regulations don’t exist yet.
+In a way, in this role, the consultant acts as a parent.
+Finally, the wounded healer is a type of specialist, who had suffered the same issues that the place is suffering.
 The consultant could bring empathy and wisdom and act as a caregiver, storyteller and a healer.
 Every project is unique.
 Every client has different needs.
 By clearly understanding its role, the advertising agency could increase its chance to succeed.
-MJ Braide wrote a great article on this topic.
+MJ Braide wrote an excellent article on this topic.
 On the next article, we will talk about the mistakes that place commit.
-Our third and last article will focus on human-centered mistakes.
+Our third and last article will focus on human-centered errors.

 If you’ve liked this article, please share it by clicking by hitting one of the share buttons below.